HomeDocumentation

 1. 1Click the link in the invitation email

-7. 7You land on the Dashboard with the role your admin assigned
+5. 5Land on the Dashboard with the assigned role

 9API Keys

 API keys connect the Chrome extension to your organization.
-Each device running the extension uses your organization's API key to authenticate.
+Each device uses your organization API key to authenticate.

 4. 4Click Create